 When conducting clearance searches in countries that recognise unregistered rights it is important, in addition to conducting searches of the trademark registers, to conduct further research to ascertain whether the name is being used in relation to relevant goods and services.
 This will generally involve internet searches and searches of local domain names and company registers and directories.

 A patent (like a registered trademark), is a territorially limited monopoly right, which enables its proprietor to prevent third parties from exploiting the invention claimed in the patent specification.
 Patent protection can be sought for products and processes that are both novel and inventive over the 'state of the art' as at the priority or filing date of the application for the patent (i.e., to be patentable the invention claimed in the patent specification must not have been disclosed publicly before the priority or filing date of the application, and must also not be obvious over the state of the art at that date).
 To be patentable, the claimed invention must also meet a number of other criteria – in particular, it should be borne in mind that there are certain things that are exempt from patent protection in various jurisdictions – for example, computer programs, methods of doing business and mathematical methods.
 However, these exclusions vary from country to country, and so, for example, an invention that might fall foul of the computer program or method of doing business exceptions in the United Kingdom might nevertheless be patentable in the United States (albeit that the scope for obtaining such patents in the United States has narrowed over the course of the past few years).

 In practice, while patents are less likely to form the key IP rights in a franchising model than trademarks, they may, in certain circumstances, form an extremely important part of the package of IP rights that are being licensed by the franchisor to the franchisee.
 This is particularly the case for businesses that provide technical information or equipment to the franchisee to enable them to operate the franchised business successfully.
-In such situations, certain processes (e.g., to manufacture the products to be sold by the franchisee) may be patented, and a licence under the relevant patents will need to be granted to the franchisee under the franchise agreement.
+In such situations, certain processes (e.g., to manufacture the products to be sold by the franchisee) may be patented, and a licence under the relevant patents will have to be granted to the franchisee under the franchise agreement.
 It may also be the case that the product being sold by the franchisee is itself patented – a historical example of such a case is that pertaining to Singer sewing machines, which were patented, and which were distributed in the United States via a network of franchisees in the 1850s.

 i Patent registration